tatumamckinnis/DNA/README.md

 2. `myCurrent` tracks the last node holding the character at position `myIndex`.
 Initialize this as `myFirst`.
 3. `myLocalIndex` tracks the last character we accessed within the `Node`.
 Initialize `this` as `0`.

-Initially, when the `LinkStrand("cgatt...")` constructor is called  (though the `String` parameter can be any string) there will be a single `Node` in the linked list that represents the DNA strand `"cgatt…"`.
+Initially, when the `LinkStrand("cgatt...")` constructor is called  (though the `String` parameter can be any string) there will be a single node in the linked list that represents the DNA strand `"cgatt…"`.
 (The only way to have more than one node in a `LinkStrand` internal linked-list is by calling `.append`.)

 <div align="center">
   <img src="figures/initialize.png">